2022 North Macedonia protests: North Macedonia protest supporters, opposition parties and intellectuals

 On 30 June, Mickoski claimed that the negotiations will not be per the Copenhagen accession criteria with the "French proposal".
 In the same interview to Serbian media in which he stated that he would not support the French proposal, which according to him was "pro-Bulgarian".
 On 16 July, after the parliament approved the so-called "French proposal", Mickoski stated that the opposition was yet to block the negotiation process.
 He announced that it would not allow the inclusion of Bulgarians in the constitution, for which a qualified majority is required.
 This is a condition without which at some future point the negotiations process will be suspended.

-The leader of the "Lеvica" party Dimitar Apasiev stated that there are alternatives to the EU, one of which is the "Serbian example".
+The leader of the "Levica" party Dimitar Apasiev stated that there are alternatives to the EU, one of which is the "Serbian example".

 On 12 July, 800 intellectuals from North Macedonia signed a manifesto which stated that by accepting the French proposal, the Macedonian people and language will be bulgarised and become a rootless tree, reduced to an artificial construction dating back to the end of the Second World War.
 "If this is the condition for entering the EU, then we say no", the address concluded.